rblades/dhworkbook_master/docs/module-5/Exercises.md

 If you want to explore layout in the context of webpage creation, I would point you to the the roster of lessons at [Codeacademy](https://www.codecademy.com/catalog/subject/web-development).
 Same instructions: find an existing site that you will consider from the point of view of what works, what doesn't, and use that reflection to guide the construction of your own.
 _____

-## Exercise 2: Typography
+## Typography

 Typography plays an important role in visual communication.
 It can do everything from reduce eyestrain (do a search for 'easiest fonts to read on screen') to communicate power and authority.
 Is it any wonder that strong bold capitals come to be known as 'Roman'?
 But first: [are you a comic sans criminal?](http://www.comicsanscriminal.com/)

 **NB** Serif fonts are **sometimes** not as accessible as sans-serif fonts.
 Older screens and monitors can have a difficult time rendering serif fonts.
 Sans-serif fonts can be more readable across different screens. **However**, this does not mean you should throw away serif fonts &mdash; many serif fonts can be quite accessible and add to your design goals if used properly.
 For more information on accessible fonts, check out [WebAIM's article on the topic](https://webaim.org/techniques/fonts/).

-In this exercise,
+If you decided to communicate findings via a poster, website, or anything involving design, below are some hints/tips for the proper use of typography:

 + I want you to read and understand the section on [font choices from the Owl at Purdue](https://owl.english.purdue.edu/owl/resource/705/01/).
 + Then, play some rounds of [Typeconnection](http://www.typeconnection.com/index.php).
 Pay attention to why &mdash; or why not &mdash; various pairings work.
-+ Then, I want to consider the document you will be preparing for me that accounts for your learning in this course &mdash; the document where you choose your best exercises from the modules and explain how your approach to history, data, the digital, etc, has changed over this course.
-What typographic pair would work best for you?
++ Then, I want you to consider what typographic pair would work best for the Capstone Exercise?
-+ Finally, you'll make a webpage that uses those fonts and explains why they work.
++ Finally, the following tutorial shows how you can make a webpage that uses your paired fonts and explains why they work.

-The first part of this exercise then is to find a pair of fonts and to understand why they work best for you.
+The first part of this section then is to find a pair of fonts and to understand why they work best for you.

 1. Read the materials above, and once you're done with the [Typeconnection site](http://www.typeconnection.com/index.php), go to [Google Fonts](https://www.google.com/fonts) and search for a pair that are **suitable for your purpose**.